Investing assets entrusted by the government, Bank of Korea and public funds in the global financial market

 We have established a risk management system that provides comprehensive control solutions for managing risk at every step, for not only the front, middle and back offices, but also corporate management.

-The Risk Management Subcommittee (under the Steering Committee) and the Risk Management Working Committee (under the BOD) arrange risk management guidelines for individual portfolio management via in-depth discussions.
-The Risk Management Division is strictly separated from the Investment Management Division to ensure the independence and autonomy of the risk assessment and investment monitoring processes..
+The Risk Management Subcommittee (under the Steering Committee) and the Risk Management Working Committee (under the BOD) arrange detailed risk management guidelines via indepth discussions.
+The Risk Management Division is strictly separated from the Investment Management Division to ensure the independence and autonomy of the risk assessment and investment monitoring processes.

 KIC manages market risk, credit risk, derivatives risk, operational risk and legal risk.
 Quantitative indicators and limits are adopted to measure each type of risk, and each risk indicator is assessed and monitored during the investment process.
 When key risks exceed limits, the Risk Management Working Committee examines the issue and discusses possible solutions.
 To supplement quantitative analyses, we also perform various qualitative analyses.

-To supplement quantitative models, we designate investment-eligible products in advance and manage weights for each asset class/country/currency/sector, asset size as designated by sponsors and duration limits.
+To supplement the quantitative models, we backtest the effectiveness of various risk models, designate investment-eligible products in advance and manage weights for each asset class, country, currency and sector, the allocation limits for external managers and duration limits.

 The Risk Management Team designates allocation limits for external managers relative to the total net value of our alternative assets and for each asset class.
 For diversification purposes, the team also monitors the degree of concentration by region, strategy, sector and vintage.

 Derivatives are invested on a limited basis to enhance returns and make portfolio adjustments.
 To prevent excessive leverage transactions, we manage relevant risks by designating investmenteligible derivative products and assigning position limits.

 Operational risk management aims to prevent KIC from incurring financial losses arising from risks associated with inappropriate internal processes, employees, systems and external factors.
-KIC has developed and conducts employee self-check surveys to better control operational risk.
+KIC has developed and conducts employee selfcheck surveys to better control operational risk.
 In terms of organizational structure, we have separated the front, middle and back offices to maintain an effective system of checks and balances.
 Operational processes for the settlement of accounts and accounting related to the management of entrusted assets, as well as our IT systems, are designed to ensure effective operational risk control.
 The Chief Compliance Officer oversees all matters related to operational risk management activities independently, to protect the interests of sponsors and prevent financial mishaps.